Hullow/42/get_next_line/Concepts-GNL.md

 }
 ```

+T

 ## Functions
 ### System calls
+The "tool" used by a software in the userspace to request a "service" to the kernel.
+Modern OSes generally divide the virtual memory into user space and kernel space.

 Read the rest of [I/O Syscalls intro - CS360](https://web.eecs.utk.edu/~huangj/cs360/360/notes/Syscall-Intro/lecture.html) if interest

+#### open
+`man 2 open`: The file name specified by *path* is opened for reading and/or writing, as specified by the argument *oflag*; the file descriptor is returned to the calling process.
+The flags of the *oflag* argument must include exactly one of:
+- O_RDONLY        open for reading only
+- O_WRONLY        open for writing only
+- O_RDWR          open for reading and writing

 #### read
 `man 2 read`: read input.
 Standard C library/libc.